 What is my partner's role in homebirth?

 What will my birth partner need to do during labour?

 Your partner can praise, reassure or encourage you.
 Just holding you and keeping eye contact with you can be hugely comforting.
 This may reduce your anxiety levels and lessen your pain.

 Your partner can help you with breathing, relaxation techniques and massage.
 This will help you to cope with the pain of labor.

 He could put the TENS machine pads on you, or help you into comfortable positions.
 If warmth relaxes you, he could heat up a wheat bag, or help you to use a birth pool, bath or shower.
 Or you may feel hot and like to have a cool flannel on your forehead.
 He could also make sure that you have enough to drink, and remind you to go to the toilet regularly.

-Midwives have medical training and during the birth process, focus on delivering a healthy baby and continued health of mom.
-Doula, on the other hand, focus on the needs of the mother, offering mental, physical, and emotional support to them and their partners.
+Midwives have medical training and during the birth process, focus on a healthy baby and continued health of mom.
+Doulas, on the other hand, focus on offering mental, physical, and emotional support to them and their partners.
 A doula can help prepare mom and their partner before active labor begins and helps you know when to call the Midwife!